Didn’t Match as an IMG: Next Steps to Take

 Practicing medicine is a privilege, and doing so in the US is a coveted one.
 To practice in the US, medical graduates have to take a long and difficult path.
 They typically complete their residency in the US to become board certified in their field.

 Though international medical graduates (IMGs) undergo a similar application process, they are less likely to fill a spot in the Residency Match.
-The odds favor US grads: a little less than 70% of IMGs match to US based residency programs on their first attempt, compared to over 90% of US grads.
+From NRMP, the odds favor US MD or DO graduates, then US based IMGs over non-US IMGs.

 This post is for international medical graduates who had trouble matching this cycle.
-Check out my recent post on an action plan to take for US grads who didn’t match.
+Check out my this post on an action plan to take for US grads who didn’t match.

 First Steps